nairp2/word_context_app/README.md

 I would suggest making a new virtual environment in anaconda.
 Type the following in the anaconda terminal

-conda install -c conda-forge spacy \n python -m spacy download en_core_web_lg
+conda install -c conda-forge spacy /n python -m spacy download en_core_web_lg

 Afterwards the script should be good to run